Slow Cooker Borracho Beans

 This dish tastes amazing with anything, but lately I’ve been pairing them with everything from Mexican Cauliflower Rice and Mexican Corn Salad to Citrus Marinated Carne Asada for an extra meaty dinner.

 The secret to this dish is the dark Mexican beer that these beans cook in.
 I like using Negra Modelo or Dos Equis Dark, but feel free to use your favorite kind.
 The beans will take on the rich flavors of the beer, so you’re going to want to make sure you’re working with something you really like.

-Serve this dish alongside marinated steak, rice, roasted veggies, or fajitas for the ultimate cozy meal.
+Serve this dish alongside marinated steak, chicken street tacos, or fajitas for the ultimate cozy meal.
 Slow Cooker Borracho Beans guarantee to excite your taste buds, nourish your body, and fill your belly!